jdcloudcom/en/SDK/Python/Python.md

 	python setup.py install

-With any problems in the use of SDK, welcome to communicate at the[SDK Use Problem Feedback page](https://github.com/jdcloud-api/jdcloud-sdk-python/issues) for the Github project.
+With any problems in the use of SDK, welcome to communicate at the [SDK Use Problem Feedback page](https://github.com/jdcloud-api/jdcloud-sdk-python/issues) for the Github project.

 **Note: JD Cloud does not provide other downloading methods.
 Please be sure to use the above-mentioned official download method.**